IsaacScript/isaacscript/packages/docs/docs/main/using-get-data.md

 }
 ```

-And when we need to initialize the data, we can simply do `new FooData()`.
+And when we need to initialize the data, we can simply do: `new FooData()`

 ### Local Variables